symfony/symfony-docs/reference/forms/types/number.rst

 **type**: ``boolean`` **default**: ``false``

-.. versionadded:: 4.3

-    The ``html5`` option was introduced in Symfony 4.3.

 If set to ``true``, the HTML input will be rendered as a native HTML5 ``type="number"`` form.